 For help and advice read write a business plan.

 Where a business is looking to secure necessary finance (for example, to purchase premises), financial institutions have in some cases, asked the applicant for an indication that a distiller’s licence will be granted by HMRC.

 Providing we’re content with your plans, we can, on request, issue a letter confirming we’re likely to approve your application based on the information you’ve provided.
-Before issuing a letter, we expect to see comprehensive business plans and detailed information of the proposed plant and process, see paragraph 2.6.
+Before issuing a letter, we expect to see comprehensive business plans and detailed information of the proposed plant and process, read paragraph 2.6 for more information.

 We’ll not issue a letter of indication if we’re not satisfied that you’ve demonstrated a genuine business purpose or if we’ve concerns about other aspects of your plan, for example, the security of alcohol once produced.
 We’ll not issue the final licence if there are changes, or deviations from the original plans.

 Once you’ve completed the building or other preparation work that was not ready at the time of application, you should contact us to arrange for final approval.

 We’ll close your application if we’ve not heard from you in a reasonable time from issuing the letter of indication, and you’ll need to start the process again if you wish to proceed.
 It’s your responsibility to contact us.

 2.5 Applying for a distiller’s licence

 You must make the application in the name of the person manufacturing the spirits.
 If you, as a manufacturer, are not also the owner of the premises you can obtain a licence in joint names.